wekeo/eo-data-vis-good-practice-guide/docs/source/10_workshop_presentations.rst

 Workshop presentations
 ======================

+Recordings of the Copernicus Earth Observation Data Visualisation workshop which first prompted the creation of this guide, are available on the `EUMETSAT YouTube channel <https://www.youtube.com/watch?v=mDh1Ty_j5KI&list=PLOQg9n6Apif1BlpT808l8EdgHMndNhNlT>`_

-Below you can find all of the presentations given during the workhop, arranged by thematic week and in PDF format.
+Below you can find the associated slides of the presentations given during the workhop, arranged by thematic week and in PDF format.

 * `Week 1\: Introduction to EO Data Visualisation <https://github.com/wekeo/eo-data-visualisation/tree/main/presentations/week_01_Introduction_to_EO_Data_Visualisation>`_
 * `Week 2\: Air Quality and Wildfires <https://github.com/wekeo/eo-data-visualisation/tree/main/presentations/week_02_Air_Quality_and_Wildfires>`_